awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 + `IAM_ROLE` to `'SESSION'` and `'CATALOG_ROLE'` set to its default For more information about completing the steps for federated identity, see [Using a federated identity to manage Amazon Redshift access to local resources and Amazon Redshift Spectrum external tables](https://docs.aws.amazon.com/redshift/latest/mgmt/authorization-fas-spectrum.html)\.

+AUTHENTICATION
+The authentication type defined for streaming ingestion\.
+Streaming ingestion with authentication types works with Amazon Managed Streaming for Apache Kafka\.
+The `AUTHENTICATION` types are the following:
++ **none** – Specifies that there is no authentication step\.
++ **iam** – Specifies IAM authentication\.
+When you choose this, make sure that the IAM role has permissions for IAM authentication\.
+For more information about defining the external schema, see [Getting started with streaming ingestion from Amazon Managed Streaming for Apache Kafka](materialized-view-streaming-ingestion-getting-started-MSK.md)\.

+CLUSTER\_ARN
+For streaming ingestion, the cluster identifier for the Amazon Managed Streaming for Apache Kafka cluster you're streaming from\.
+For more information, see [Streaming ingestion](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion.html)\.

 ## Usage notes<a name="r_CREATE_EXTERNAL_SCHEMA_usage"></a>

 For limits when using the Athena data catalog, see [Athena Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#amazon-athena-limits) in the AWS General Reference\.